rafaelfariac/ifood-data-business-analyst-test/README.md

 ---

 This case is used for hiring Data Analysts for the iFood Brain team.
-Instructions are in the pdf file. <br><br>
+Instructions are in the pdf file. <br>
 <ul>
 <li>iFood Data Analyst Case</li>
 </ul>